 What is the food like?

 Proper nutrition in the backcountry is paramount for stamina and recovery.
 We create gourmet masterpieces from scratch that are healthy, filling, and delicious, leaving your palate (and belly!) satisfied.
-Everything from breakfast burritos, and protein-packed pancakes for breakfast, to spaghetti with meatballs for dinner, finished off with cheesecake for dessert.

 What should people bring?